-How to choose the best type of school in Madrid for your expat kids ?
+How to choose the best type of school for expat kids ?

 Moving to Madrid is a great opportunity for children not only to learn a new language, but also to grow up through living new experiences and meeting a new culture.